mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 **Typescript Project**

-Put this snippet to your theme file,
+Put this snippet to your theme file:

 ```ts
 // it could be your App.tsx file or theme file that is included in your tsconfig.json